 The quantity of leaf extract and calcination temperature were optimized and the volume of leaf extract=60 ml and T=400 ⸰C were considered.
 Along with the synthesis and fabrication processes, it is necessary to characterize nanoparticles to assess their properties, so, information on the size, morphology, chemical composition, crystal structure, surface composition, optical band-gap value, and thermal stability were concluded using some of the most common characterization techniques.The results confirmed the successful synthesis of ZnO nanoparticles, which exhibited a spherical morphology with an average size of 50 nm and a band gap energy of 3.14 eV.

-Keywords: Green synthesis, Zinc oxide nanoparticles, Ficus religiosa.
-Leaf extract
+Keywords: Green synthesis, Zinc oxide nanoparticles, Ficus religiosa, Leaf extract

-*Corresponding author email address: : f.sedaghati@saadi.shirazu.ac.ir
+*E-mail address: : f.sedaghati@saadi.shirazu.ac.ir

-aEstahban Higher Education Center-Shiraz University, Estahban, Iran.
+aEstahban Higher Education Center-Shiraz University, Estahban, Iran

-bDepartment of Chemistry, Faculty of Sciences, University of Hormozgan, Bandar Abbas, Iran.
+bDepartment of Chemistry, Faculty of Sciences, University of Hormozgan, Bandar Abbas, Iran

-cNanoscience, Nanotechnology and Advanced Materials Research Center, University of Hormozgan, Bandar Abbas, Iran.
+cNanoscience, Nanotechnology and Advanced Materials Research Center, University of Hormozgan, Bandar Abbas, Iran

-An investigation towards mil-101 (fe-cu) structures to achieve optimal activity across a ph range
+An investigation towards MIL-101 (Fe-Cu) structures to achieve optimal activity across a pH range